google/dqm/README.md

 - A GCP project (create one following [this guide](https://cloud.google.com/resource-manager/docs/creating-managing-projects) if needed).
 - The [Google Cloud SDK](https://cloud.google.com/sdk/docs) (command line interface) installed on your local machine.
 - The [pipenv](https://github.com/pypa/pipenv) Python package manager installed on your local machine.
-- The Node.js [npm](https://www.npmjs.com/get-npm) is installed on your local machine.
+- The Node.js [npm](https://www.npmjs.com/get-npm) installed on your local machine.

 ### Getting the code